ietf-wg-cellar/matroska-specification/index_matroska.md

 described in BCP 14 [@!RFC2119] [@!RFC8174]
 when, and only when, they appear in all capitals, as shown here.

-This document defines the following terms in order to define the format and application of `Matroska`:
+This document defines the following terms in order to define the format and application of Matroska:

-`Matroska`:
+Matroska:

 : A multimedia container format based on EBML (Extensible Binary Meta Language).

-`Matroska Reader`:
+Matroska Reader:

-: A data parser that interprets the semantics of a Matroska document and creates a way for programs to use `Matroska`.
+: A data parser that interprets the semantics of a Matroska document and creates a way for programs to use Matroska.

-`Matroska Player`:
+Matroska Player:

-: A `Matroska Reader` with the primary purpose of playing audiovisual files, including `Matroska` documents.
+: A Matroska Reader with the primary purpose of playing audiovisual files, including Matroska documents.

-`Matroska Writer`:
+Matroska Writer:

-: A data writer that creates `Matroska` documents.
+: A data writer that creates Matroska documents.

 # Matroska Overview